AnNOtis/css-selector-benchmark/README.md

 Styling all the children of `#app` but not first one.

+You can find different test cases for this goal under [/fixtures](https://github.com/AnNOtis/css-selector-benchmark/tree/master/fixtures) folder.

 ## Result

 Average of recalculating style times of each case: